Policy rate raised by 100 basis points to 13.25pc: Inflation higher than previously projected, says SBP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The State Bank of Pakistan (SBP) on Tuesday raised its policy rate by 100 basis points to 13.25 percent — a seventh straight hike — pushing the rate to an eight year high as it tries to quell inflation pressures and rupee depreciation in an underperforming economy.
+KARACHI: State Bank of Pakistan (SBP) on Tuesday raised its policy rate by 100 basis points to 13.25 percent - a seventh straight hike -, pushing the rate to an eight year high as it tries to quell inflation pressures and rupee depreciation in an underperforming economy.

 SBP Governor Reza Baqir said the decision, broadly in line with the market expectations, took into account upside inflationary pressures from exchange rate depreciation and the likely increase in near-term inflation from the one-off impact of recent adjustments in utility prices and other measures in the FY2020 budget.